A genuine test for hyperuniformity: Asymptotic covariance structure

-\begin{example} \rm Let $B_r\subset \R^d$ denote the closed ball with radius $r$, centered at the origin, and let $r_d>0$ be such that $\kappa_dr_d^d=1$, where $\kappa_d \, (= \pi^{d/2} / \Gamma(1+d/2))$ is the volume of a ball with radius $1$ and $\Gamma(\cdot)$ denotes the Gamma function.
+\begin{example} \rm Let $B_r\subset \R^d$ denote the closed ball with radius $r$, centered at the origin, and let $\kappa_d=\pi^{d/2} / \Gamma(1+d/2)$ denote the volume of $B_1$.
+Let $r_d>0$ satisfy $\kappa_dr_d^d=1$, so that $B_{r_d}$ has volume 1.
 Let $h$ be the indicator function of $B_{r_d}$.
-Then $M_1(h)=M_2(h)=1$, and $h_r$ is the indicator function of a ball with radius $rr_d$.
-As for \eqref{e234}, we need a classical fact regarding the Fourier transform of the indicator function of a ball; see e.g.~\cite[Section B.5]{Gra09}.
-For each $r>0$ we have
+Then $M_1(h)=M_2(h)=1$, and the rescaled function $h_r$ is the indicator function of a ball with radius $rr_d$.
+To verify condition \eqref{e234}, we use a classical result concerning the Fourier transform of the indicator function of a ball; see, e.g., \cite[Section B.5]{Gra09}.
+Specifically, for each $r>0$,